att14/trib.one/tribone/templates/markdown/resume.md

 * Scaled API application (NodeJS & MongoDB) to handle over 1000% growth year-over-year.
 * Migrated web server and database from EC2 to ElasticBeanstalk and MongoDB Atlas, respectively.
 * Implemented structured logging using Logz.IO for requests and general application logs.
 * Built ETL framework to manage the enitire data-pipeline in Python.
-The system was responsible for extranding or loading into a variety of source, e.g., SFTP, MongoDB, S3, Redshift, etc.
+The system extracted from and loaded into a variety of technologies, e.g., SFTP, MongoDB, S3, Redshift, etc.
 * Implemented Scrum process for engineering and business stakeholders.
 * Managed and implemented SOC II gap analysis and remediation.
 * Open source contributions to `sqlalchemy-reshift`, `nock`, and `luxon-business-days`.